cubiq/ComfyUI_IPAdapter_plus/README.md

 The only way to keep the code open and free is by sponsoring its development.
 The more sponsorships the more time I can dedicate to my open source projects.

 Please consider a [Github Sponsorship](https://github.com/sponsors/cubiq) or [PayPal donation](https://paypal.me/matt3o) (Matteo "matt3o" Spinelli).
-For sponsorships of $50+, let me know if you'd like to be mentioned in this readme file, you can find me on [Discord](https://latent.vision/discord) or _matt3o:snail:gmail.com_.
+For sponsorships of $50+, let me know if you'd like to be mentioned in this readme file, you can find me on [Discord](https://latent.vision/discord) or _matt3o :snail: gmail.com_.

 ## Important updates

+**2024/04/09**: Added experimental Style/Composition transfer for SD1.5.
+The results are often not as good as SDXL.
+Optimal weight seems to be from 0.8 to 2.0.
+The **Style+Composition node doesn't work for SD1.5** at the moment, you can only alter either the Style or the Composition, I need more time for testing.
+Old workflows will still work **but you may need to refresh the page and re-select the weight type!**

 **2024/04/04**: Added Style & Composition node.
 It's now possible to apply both Style and Composition from the same node